-First Nations ProjectAmplifying Aboriginal and Torres Strait Islander health consumer voices
+First Nations Health ConsumersWorking with Aboriginal and Torres Strait Islander health consumers

-Between March and June 2021, Health Consumers Queensland has engaged 189 Aboriginal and Torres Strait Islander consumers from right across Queensland on the topic of COVID-19 vaccination.
-These activities have been part of the Amplifying Aboriginal and Torres Strait Islander Voices Project and have included:
+Between March and June 2021, Health Consumers Queensland engaged 189 Aboriginal and Torres Strait Islander consumers from right across Queensland on the topic of COVID-19 vaccination.
+These activities were part of the Amplifying Aboriginal and Torres Strait Islander Voices Project and included:

 - Online Q & A session with First Nations professionals: Dr Mark Wenitong, Associate Professor James Ward and Associate Professor Margie Danchin

 - Consumer Reference Group (CRG) meeting

 - Consumer-hosted yarning circles with First Nations consumers in urban, regional and remote locations